-- current Michigan Registered Nurse licensure;
+- Current Michigan Registered Nurse licensure.

-- three letters of reference; and
+- Two professional letters of recommendation.

-- a personal goal statement.
+- A personal goal statement.

-- PNP-AC Certification
+- PNP-AC Certificate.

-This certificate requires courses which must be taken in sequence over one calendar year with no transfer credit accepted.
+The Graduate Certificate in Pediatric Nurse Practitioner Primary Care requires courses which must be taken in sequence over one calendar year with no transfer credit accepted.
 This certificate requires a minimum of sixteen credits which must be earned within three years with no transfer credit accepted.
 Any additional requirements are determined by a GAP analysis.
 A minimum grade point average of 3.0 must be achieved.
 All course work must be completed in accordance with the academic procedures of the College of Nursing and the Graduate School governing graduate scholarship and degrees.

 |NUR 7670||Pediatric Nurse Practitioner Primary Care: Pathophysiology, Clinical Care & Management I - Didactic||4|